 Snapping Ankle – Why it happens and to get Rid of it

 In people who recurrently have ankle sprains, it is not uncommon to hear a clicking coming from the outside of their ankle.
-This phenomenon is commonly known as “snapping ankle” or slipping the peroneal tendon.
-As the name suggests for this ankle injury; the clicking sound arises from the peroneal tendons slipping in and out of the groove; behind the bone sticking out on the outside of the ankle.
-Medically, known as peroneal subluxation.
+This phenomenon is commonly known as “snapping ankle” syndrome or medically known as Peroneal Tendon Subluxation.

 Anatomy of the ankle